syntithenai/opensnips/README.md

 - ```pasuspender -- docker-compose up```
 - OR using pulseaudio (see docker-compose.yml)
 - ```docker-compose up```
+- Try saying "play some pop music" or "play the next track" and you should hear a reply.

 ### Configuration
 See docker-compose.yml in the root of the project for configuration options.